NUMEV Seminar “Acoustic Tomography: Context, Assessment, Prospects, and Experimental Research Tools”

 Aix Marseille Univ, CNRS, Centrale Marseille, LMA UMR 7031, Marseille, France

-This conference presents the theoretical, numerical and experimental frameworks for the Ultrasound Computed Tomography-USCT for soft and hard tissue imaging.
-The difficulties between both applications raised are somewhat different.
-In soft tissues, the very small fluctuations to be quantified suffer from their very low values of impedance contrast.
-This poor echogenic index generally induces low detection probability, for instance in the case of large diffuse masses.
+This conference presents the theoretical, numerical, and experimental frameworks for Ultrasound Computed Tomography (USCT) for soft and hard tissue imaging.
+The difficulties raised by both applications are somewhat different.
+In soft tissues, the very small fluctuations to be quantified suffer from their very low impedance contrast values.
+This poor echogenic index generally induces low detection probability, for example in the case of large diffuse masses.
 In hard imaging, the difficulties arise from the very high impedance contrast that alters the propagation of the ultrasonic waves.
 Solutions consist in optimally assessing these non-linear effects in an iterative approach aiming at local linearization.
-The linear USCT method based on the use of the first-order Born approximation, applied to the case of a homogeneous and constant background is described.
+The linear USCT method based on the use of the first-order Born approximation, applied to the case of a homogeneous and constant background, is described.
 The unknown object function, which is assumed to be weakly heterogeneous, is linearly related to the field measured via a tool called the Elliptical Fourier transform.
 The inverse problem is related to an extension of the Filtered Back-Projection (FBP) algorithm.
-This technique is suitable for soft tissues inspection such as breast, where the probe is either in contact with the skin or located within a near field distance when using a coupling device (water bag or water tank).
+This technique is suitable for soft tissue inspection such as breast, where the probe is either in contact with the skin or located within a near field distance when using a coupling device (water bag or water tank).
 The first-order Born USCT has some limitations when dealing with highly contrasted scatterers such as bones.

 When the problem can be reduced to the study of a fluid-like cavity buried in an elastic cylinder surrounded by water or soft tissues, the Compound USCT is proposed as an extension of the classical USCT, by taking into account physical phenomena such as wave refraction.

-The main limitation of the method is the heavy experimental-costs involved (multiple iterative experiments) [1].
-We have then suggested a purely numerical non-linear inversion algorithm, and the minimization procedure between the full recorded and simulated data is solved using a conjugate-gradient method mainly developed in non-destructive testing domain or an efficient quasi-Newton technique mainly developed in seismology (full waveform imaging method).
+The main limitation of the method is the high experimental costs involved (multiple iterative experiments) [1].
+We have therefore suggested a purely numerical non-linear inversion algorithm, and the minimization procedure between the full recorded and simulated data is solved using a conjugate gradient method mainly developed in the field of non-destructive testing or an efficient quasi-Newton technique mainly developed in seismology (full waveform imaging method).

-An overview of the performances and the limitations of these tomography methods applied to breast and pediatric musculoskeletal imaging problems are presented and discussed.
+An overview of the performance and limitations of these tomography methods applied to breast and pediatric musculoskeletal imaging problems is presented and discussed.

 References

 Doveri E, Baldisser J, Sabatier L, Long V, Espinosa L, Guillermin R, et al. Quantitative anatomical imaging by ultrasound diffraction tomography.
-16th Congrès Fr.
-Acoust.
+16th French Acoustics Congress.
 Marseille; 2022.

 Doveri E, Sabatier L, Long V, Lasaygues P. Reflection-Mode Ultrasound Computed Tomography Based on Wavelet Processing for High-Contrast Anatomical and Morphometric Imaging.
 Appl.
 Sci.
 2021 Oct 9;11(20):9368.